 Blackboard Help Desk Email: firstname.lastname@example.org

-In addition, courses are offered through interactive video, via the Internet and through the Virtual College of Texas in joint cooperation with other Texas colleges.
+In addition, courses are offered via the Internet and through the Digital Higher Education Consortium of Texas, or DigiTex. in joint cooperation with other Texas colleges.
 All general academic regulations in effect on the Lufkin campus are maintained at the teaching centers and in other methods of distance education delivery of courses.

 - Synchronous and asynchronous components

 - 50% in regularly scheduled class meetings and 50% completed online outside of the classroom

 - The synchronous component requires attendance at scheduled face-to-face class meetings.